 And that’s why talking to friends and (especially) neighbors is important: spending several years inspecting homes in the same area can allow a home inspector to cultivate a wealth of locally specific insight.
 This foresight can offer unique perspectives and allow your home inspector to find regionally common flaws or risks that the new (and outsider) guy may not notice.
 Asking around your neighbors with similar houses to your house could help with locating a trustworthy home inspection company that knows the ropes in your region.

 Hiring a licensed and certified home inspector with a decade or more of experience in your town will undoubtedly increase the chances of an accurate and helpful house inspection report, but the true test of an inspector’s worth is their commitment to keeping up with industry standards and new property risk evaluation information.
 Right now we’re going through a lot of changes on construction, with 3D Printed Homes and new technologies like solar panels that profoundly affects the way a housing structure “behaves”.
 So experience is as important as curiosity and desire to be constantly learning and keeping track of new “ways” to build – but also to inspect.
 With new smart home devices popping up by the minute, new tools are also becoming available to perfect and expedite an inspection; so be sure your inspector is not stuck in time.

 Partnership Makes Perfect

 When you’re buying or selling your property, you can rely on your real estate agent to provide a recommendation for reliable home inspection services in your area.
-If you don’t have a real estate agent on your side yet, try searching for one using the database at RealEstateAgent.com, an enormous online network where real estate agents, buyers, and sellers can communicate, learn and develop lasting professional connections.
-Check out the benefits of membership, and find an real estate agent who can recommend a home inspector for your next property evaluation.
+If you don’t have a real estate agent on your side yet, try searching for one using The OFFICIAL Real Estate Agent Directory®.
+It’s 100% Free and nationwide.
+You’ll be able to find the right local real estate agent for you with just a few clicks and this real estate agent can recommend a trustworthy inspector for your next property evaluation.